doerthe/eye/README.md

 Implicit Quantification in N3
 * See https://lists.w3.org/Archives/Public/public-cwm-talk/2015JanMar/0000
-* In [EYE to see](https://github.com/josd/etc) the scope of implicit universals is the top level and the scope
+* In [ETC](https://github.com/josd/etc) the scope of implicit universals is the top level and the scope
   of implicit existentials is the direct formula in which they occur.

 Proof output without bindings
 * See https://josd.github.io/etc/witch/witch-proof.n3
-* In [EYE to see](https://github.com/josd/etc) the variable substitutions naturally follow from the proof.
+* In [ETC](https://github.com/josd/etc) the variable substitutions naturally follow from the proof.

 ## See also